As the saying goes, cash is the lifeline of a business. It’s no exception for Tesla.

 References and Credits

-1. All financial figures in this page were obtained from multiple Tesla quarterly and annual reports through its Investor Relation website: Tesla Investor Relations.
+1. All financial data on this page were obtained and referenced from Tesla’s quarterly and annual filings which can be found in the company’s website: Tesla Investor Relations.

 - Ratio of Tesla operating expenses to revenue